 As a parent or Carer of a child with a Special Educational Need or Disability (SEND), it can be difficult to know what support is available and who to contact.
 Whether it is keeping up-to-date with Carer related news and information, some light touch support or more intense support, there is something to help everyone.
-If you would like to sign up to receive Carers’ E-news and updates, click here.
-It is a great way to stay connected.

 How can I ask for my child’s needs to be assessed?

 As a Parent Carer you have the right to have your child and your family’s needs assessed by social services.
 The process that social services use to decide if additional help is required to meet your family’s needs is called a needs assessment.
 A Parent Carer themselves or a professional helping the family can request a needs assessment.
-To find out more about the needs assessment process in Birmingham click here.

 Am I a Young Carer?